MRCIEU/vectology/analysis/paper/README.md

 - could limit analysis to certain ones, e.g. just Exact

 Figures
-1. Number of exact matches
+1. Number of exact matches per model
-2. Kernel density plots for nxontology for top X predictions
+2. Kernel density plots for weighted average of top X prediction nxontology scores
 3. Details of traits with no predictions for some/all models

 ### Comparison to other approaches for trait-to-trait mapping